 p.
 153, Fitzgerald, T., 2004.
 ‘To unite their strength with ours’.
 Journal of Pacific History, 39(2): 147-161.

 Modern critics sometimes refer to this as servitude, however the relationship was not equivalent to domestic servitude in England, to which Marianne and Jane were accustomed.
-It was evident that the Maori under their charge were free to come and go if they pleased – and they often did.
+It was evident that the Maori under their charge were free to come and go as they pleased – and they often did.
 Jane would have preferred to carry out her domestic duties herself and with her family, but they saw value in teaching ‘civilized housekeeping habits’ (p.
 27-28, Porter, F. (ed.), 1974.
 The Turanga Journals).
 Domestic duties were interwoven with more formal education.
 Jane and Marianne were also responsible for the English Girls School at Paihia.

 p.
 76 Fitzgerald.C. (ed.)
 2011, loc.cit.